 “For me, when I was an admission and marketing director at a school, I knew that I needed to be investing in digital marketing, but I didn’t have the bandwidth to invest the time I needed to get it right.
 I’m the type of person that if I’m gonna do something, it’s gonna be done right, gosh darn it!” - Liz Yee

-Not everyone has the time to spend on upskilling in multiple different areas, and you may recognize that your strengths lie elsewhere.
+Not everyone has the time to spend on upskilling in multiple different areas, and you may recognise that your strengths lie elsewhere.
 You may be great at giving tours, conducting parent interviews, training staff, working on retention, or any other area, and it’s here that you want to concentrate your efforts.

 “I ended up outsourcing my digital strategy so that I could really focus on the work on campus and get an expert whom I could rely on to help ensure our digital marketing was on point.” - Liz Yee